Azure/aks-devx-tools/README.md

 -  Supported deployment types: Helm, Kustomize, Kubernetes manifest.

-**Draft Set Up GitHub OpenID Connect** automates the GitHub OIDC setup process for your project.

-**Draft Generate Workflow** generates a GitHub Actions workflow for automatic build and deploy to a Kubernetes cluster.

-**Draft Add Web App Routing Annotations** annotates your Kubernetes service manifest to expose it to the internet through Web App Routing.

 ## Telemetry

 This extension collects telemetry data to help us build a better experience for building applications with Azure Kubernetes Service and VS Code.
+We only collect the following data:

+-  Which commands are executed.

 We do not collect any information about image names, paths, etc. Read our [privacy statement](https://privacy.microsoft.com/privacystatement) to learn more.
 If you don’t wish to send usage data to Microsoft, you can set the `telemetry.enableTelemetry` setting to `false`.
 Learn more in our [FAQ](https://code.visualstudio.com/docs/supporting/faq#_how-to-disable-telemetry-reporting).